Star Wars: The Force Awakens: Development

 Star Wars creator George Lucas discussed ideas for a sequel trilogy several times after the conclusion of the original trilogy, but denied any intent to make it.
 A seventh entry in the "Skywalker Saga", a nine-part Star Wars series, began development shortly after Lucas sold his production company Lucasfilm to the Walt Disney Company in October 2012.
 Speaking alongside Lucasfilm's new president, Kathleen Kennedy, Lucas said: "I always said I wasn't going to do any more and that's true, because I'm not going to do any more, but that doesn't mean I'm unwilling to turn it over to Kathy to do more."

 As creative consultant on the film, Lucas attended early story meetings and advised on the details of the Star Wars universe.
 Among the materials he turned over to the production team were his rough story treatments for Episodes VII–IX, which Lucas requested be read only by Kennedy, Bob Iger, Alan F. Horn, and Kevin A. Mayer.
 Lucas later said Disney had discarded his story ideas and that he had no further involvement with the film.
-Lucas' son Jett told The Guardian that his father was "very torn" about having sold the rights to the franchise and that his father was "there to guide" but that "he wants to let it go and become its new generation".
+Lucas' son Jett told The Guardian that his father was "very torn" about having sold the rights to the franchise and was "there to guide" but that "he wants to let it go and become its new generation".